Hedge fund boss gets prison for insider trading

 A hedge fund manager from a prominent Denver family was sentenced in New York to one year and one day in prison on Wednesday after pleading guilty to insider trading charges.

-Drew "Bo" Brownstein, who controlled Big 5 Asset Management LLC, admitted in October to making nearly $2.5 million (1.6 million pounds) in profit by trading in April 2010 on a friend's tip about Apache Corp's (APA.N) forthcoming takeover of Mariner Energy Inc.
+Drew "Bo" Brownstein, who controlled Big 5 Asset Management LLC, admitted in October to making nearly $2.5 million in profit by trading in April 2010 on a friend's tip about Apache Corp's (APA.N) forthcoming takeover of Mariner Energy Inc.

 Prosecutors said the tip about the $2.7 billion purchase came from Drew Peterson, whose father Clayton sat on Mariner's board.